telerik/maui-docs/knowledge-base/hide-column-headers-maui-datagrid.md

    dataGrid.Columns.Add(column1);
    ```

-2. If you use XAML code, add the `HeaderStyle` property to the `DataGridTextColumn` and set its value to a new instance of `DataGridColumnHeaderStyle` with the following properties:
+2. If you are using XAML code, add the `HeaderStyle` property to the `DataGridTextColumn` and set its value to a new instance of `DataGridColumnHeaderStyle` with the following properties:
    - `BackgroundColor` to `"Transparent"`
    - `BorderColor` to `"Transparent"`
    - `FilterIndicatorFontSize` to `0`
    - `TextFontSize` to `0`
    - `BorderThickness` to a new `Thickness` with a value of 0.

-   Here's an example:
+   The `HeaderStyle` customization in XAML:

    ```xaml
    <telerik:RadDataGrid>